-Optima Safety Platform Overview
+Optima Safety and Security Platform Overview

 Automotive electronic device verification is the most rigorous and extreme of any semiconductor verification process today.

 Safety concerns require that Integrated Circuits (ICs) used for automotive applications meet stringent safety standards, as specified in the ISO 26262 Automotive Safety Standard.
-Depending on their application, different devices must adhere to specific “Automotive Safety Integrity Levels” (ASIL) from A to D within the standard, with the safest device being ASIL-D. To achieve an ASIL-D rating, first the device requirements must be verified to an extremely high coverage or quality level in the “Systematic” flow.
-Then the device must also undergo an analysis to show that “Random” faults that can occur during normal operation due to environmental effects will not disrupt the device function.
+Depending on their application, different devices must adhere to specific “Automotive Safety Integrity Levels” (ASIL) from A to D within the standard.
+Whereas ASIL-D is the safest device.
+To achieve an ASIL-D rating, firstly, the device requirements must be verified to an extremely high coverage or quality level in the “Systematic” flow.
+Secondly, the device must also undergo an analysis to show that “Random” faults that can occur during normal operation due to environmental effects will not disrupt the device function.

-THE OPTIMA SAFETY PLATFORM
+THE OPTIMA SAFETY AND SECURITY PLATFORM

 The Optima Safety and Security Platform (OSSP) today consists of four overall products that provide self-contained apps for different fault analysis phases.
 These are driven from Optima’s core technology, the Fault Injection Engine (FIE™).
 Above all, the OSP dramatically improves analysis performance by orders of magnitude.
 This has made new analysis functions possible.
 That demonstrate clear adherence to the ISO 26262 standard in a fraction of the previous time.
 Meanwhile, also simplifying the verification process and increasing device quality.